thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 Some key points from this code.
 * The string in the path property will be concatenated with the site’s url so it can be accessed with the address bar.
-* The term behind the colon in the path can be extracted through Vue’s $route.params.
+* The term behind the colon in the path can be extracted through Vue’s `$route.params`.
 * The name is how the router-link component directs users to the correct page.
 * Component property contains the actual component.